mjchao/Grand-Exchange-Analysis/README.md

 6. State any findings.
 7. Go back to step 3 if the process was enjoyable :D .

-As of right now, step 1 is complete and I am currently procuring data about commodities on the Grand Exchange to determine which ones are promising to analyze.
+As of right now, I have procured price data for about 2000 items and am experimenting with algorithms to determine which ones are promising to trade with.